-Inside, the fruit is juicy and translucent with a white, fleshy pulp with a tough exterior surrounding a large seed.
+Inside, the fruit is juicy and translucent with a white, fleshy pulp and a tough exterior surrounding a large seed.

 What Is Lychee Fruit?